 4 Tips for Traveling with Medicare Overseas

 You’ve got the travel bug and have decided to plan a trip abroad!
-Whether it’s a relaxing Mediterranean cruise or sightseeing in Rome, retirement is the perfect time to go on your next adventure.
-But, like with any travel, it’s good to be prepared and know how your health care will be covered in case of an accident or if you get sick.
-Here are some tips for traveling and information on which Medicare plans are best for overseas travel.
+Whether it’s a relaxing Mediterranean cruise, sightseeing in Rome, or an all-inclusive vacation in Aruba—retirement is the perfect time to go on your next adventure.
+But, as with any travel, it’s good to be prepared and know how your health care will be covered in case of an accident or if you get sick.
+Here are some tips for traveling and information on which Medicare plans are best for international travel.

 Tip 1: Check with your Medicare plan provider about your plan’s coverage